 Applications are invited for the above two-year post based in the Institute for Advanced Manufacturing (IfAM) at the Faculty of Engineering.
 IfAM is internationally renowned for the excellence of its manufacturing research and significant contributions to manufacturing science, technology development and industrial applications across a range of sectors.
 It has world-class facilities for design, manufacturing, assembly, measurement, testing and modelling as well as a proven track record in delivering high quality research, leading to numerous patents and high impact peer reviewed publications.

-The successful candidate will be responsible for generating new intellectual understanding/knowledge and developing ideas for application of research outcomes.
-Reporting to the Principal Investigator, the role holder will lead and contribute towards the delivery of specific research tasks and work closely with colleagues from the University of Nottingham and with industrial partners and project stakeholders.
+The successful candidate will be responsible for generating new intellectual understanding/knowledge and developing ideas for the application of research outcomes.
+Reporting to the Principal Investigator, the role holder will lead and contribute towards the delivery of specific research tasks and work closely with colleagues from the University of Nottingham, and with industrial partners and project stakeholders.
 The successful candidate will be expected to lead project teams at the University of Nottingham.

 The role holder will sustain and pursue a research plan and develop new concepts and ideas.
 Where appropriate, they will develop and win support for innovative research development proposals and funding bids.

-This role is fixed-term for two years.
+This role if a fulltime fixed term post for two years.